WangChangqi98/WangChangqi98.github.io/_pages/about.md

 # 🏫 Social Activities
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge"></div><img src='images/santai.jpg' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">
-Serving as a volunteer teacher in Tongchuan No. 2 Primary School, Santai County, Mianyang City, Sichuan Province from 2019/08 to 2020/08.
+I have been serving as a volunteer teacher in Tongchuan No. 2 Primary School, Santai County, Mianyang City, Sichuan Province from 2019/08 to 2020/08.
 There I met lovely teachers and students, and the precious experiences gave me a different understanding of life.
 </div>
 </div>